smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 | 4  |         | 2  | Peach |

 ---------------------------------------------------------------------------------
-This SQL statement works in `SQL Server` when joining three or more statements.
+This SQL statement works in `SQL Server` when joining three or more tables.
 The table referenced in the `ON` clause must be in reverse order for this to work.

 For this SQL statement, I am self-joining to `TableA` three times.